atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ^1 Fanny, though by no means in a plea
 Igjlj font humour, could not help stniling at in what she looked upon as the most impro
-I bable of all improbable schemes— —
+I bable of all improbable schemes--—
 Nothing upon earth, I am Sure, " Said j she, will make my father quit his
 I farm, and live in London."